James4Ever0/notes/一堆电子书 可能适合作为pdf搜索的起点.md

 make it into html and you may jump to specific line with hashtag!

-embed hidden/invisible text into pictures so you can search them!
+embed hidden/invisible text into pictures so you can copy them! or you may still ask the same engine for help

 notebook to html:
 ```bash